Department of Radiology

 We strive to develop relationships with our fellows that endure beyond their training.
 Our graduates have been successful in both academic and private practice.

 The fellowship consists of in-depth training in all aspects of breast imaging.
-On average, fellows complete approximately 4,300 breast imaging studies during their 12 month fellowship.
+On average, fellows complete more than 2,500 breast imaging studies during their 12-month fellowship.

 - Screening and diagnostic mammography